 Investigative Reporting in Print, Broadcast and the Web

 This seminar is an introduction to tricks of the trade, occupational hazards, sources and guides to help navigate the field of watchdog reporting.
+The seminar is taught by Prof. Lowell Bergman.

 The only way to learn investigative reporting is to do it.
 But doing it is always more productive if you have a guide.